 Long-term exposure can result in serious long-term health issues, such as cancer, particularly acute myeloid leukemia and acute non-lymphocytic leukemia, aplastic anemia, damage to the reproductive system, or decreased immune function.

 Workers who have suffered harm due to benzene exposure can pursue a toxic tort lawsuit.
 “Toxic tort” refers to cases in which a hazardous substance, such as benzene, has caused an injury or illness.
 Regardless of the causes of action an injured plaintiff may bring, toxic tort cases are always complex, and require specialized expertise and scientific proof.

 Pennsylvania Toxic Tort Lawyers at Williams Cedar Fight for the Rights of Benzene Exposure Victims

 If you or a loved one has become ill due to benzene exposure, call the Pennsylvania toxic tort lawyers at Williams Cedar.
 Our experienced lawyers understand the complexities of toxic tort law and will work tirelessly to hold those responsible for your suffering accountable to obtain you the compensation you deserve.
-With offices conveniently located in Philadelphia and Cherry Hill, New Jersey, we help benzene exposure victims throughout Pennsylvania, New Jersey, and nationwide.
+With offices conveniently located in Philadelphia and Haddonfield, New Jersey, we help benzene exposure victims throughout Pennsylvania, New Jersey, and nationwide.
 Call us today at 215-557-0099 or contact us online for a free consultation.